MahmoudAbdelshafi/MSwiftUINavigator/README.md

 - Present sheets with customizable sizes using the FittedSheets library.
 - Present dialogs and action sheets above the current view.
 - Pop to a specific view type in the navigation stack.
+- Present dialogs and action sheets above the current view, with options for customizations.

 ## Installation